-A stray kitten spotted running between vehicles at a Sunderland bus station has been brought to safety and is ready to find a new home
+A stray kitten spotted running between vehicles at a Sunderland bus station has been brought to safety and found a new home

 Staff at the Go Northeast Bus Depot grew concerned for the wellbeing of a white-and-black cat who they had seen darting under buses and cars at the busy hub.